fiemmi/PFCandInfoAnalyzer/README.md

 # PFCandInfoAnalyzer
-This analyzer is used to store information about PF candidates and jets in a flatTree format.
+This analyzer is used to store information about PF candidates and jets in a flatTree format and preprocess it for ML tasks.

 ## Getting started
 The analyzer will work with CMSSW_10_6_>=17.
 To get started do: